-- Clear systems in place for children to report abuse, knowing they will be listened to and supported - Accessible reporting systems which are well promoted and understood by the children so they can easily report concerns via this pathway should they wish - A clear culture and ethos in our school that promotes taking concerns seriously, and offers children opportunities to safely express their views and any worries they may have. - Children can report their concerns to any member of staff
+- High levels of staff training, where safeguarding is promoted and prioritised. - Clear systems in place for children to report abuse, knowing they will be listened to and supported - Accessible reporting systems which are well promoted and understood by the children so they can easily report concerns via this pathway should they wish - A clear culture and ethos in our school that promotes taking concerns seriously, and offers children opportunities to safely express their views and any worries they may have. - Information about who to speak to displayed around school. - Planned curriculum opportunities for explaining and promoting how to disclose. - Information through assemblies from know staff and visitors.